CliMA/GriddingMachine.jl/README.md

 [cov-img]: https://codecov.io/gh/CliMA/GriddingMachine.jl/branch/main/graph/badge.svg
 [cov-url]: https://codecov.io/gh/CliMA/GriddingMachine.jl

+## Credits
+Developers and/or maintainers have invested a lot of time into this project.
+Since GriddingMachine.jl has not yet been published, if you use GriddingMachine in your publications, please consider
+    sharing authorship with us.

 ## About
 [`GriddingMachine.jl`][gm-url] includes a collection of global canopy propertie.
 To best utilize `Pkg.Artifacts` and FTP storage, [`GriddingMachine.jl`][gm-url] only supports julia 1.6 and above.